Genetic Lab Testing For Gluten Sensitivity and Celiac Disease Now Available Without a Doctors Visit.

 There is usually a 30-50 year gap in medical research and its application in actual practice.
 Point being don’t expect your gastroenterologist or other specialist to start discussing gluten with you.
 Don’t take my word for it, watch the news report below.
 Fact is many doctors are on cue with the research curve, and many are not.

-Who Should Be Genetically (DNA) Tested For Gluten Sensitivity?
+Who Should Have Genetic Lab Testing For Gluten Sensitivity?

 Those directly related to someone who has already been diagnosed with gluten intolerance or celiac disease should always be tested, but those suffering with any of the following list of diseases should also get tested: